Lawrence “Porky” Morgan

 He served as a NATA District 5 officer, and as President of the NATA.

 Morgan was veteran of the U.S. Army during World War II from 1941-46, and was discharged as a Captain.
 He was a native of Moline, Illinois.

 As a pole vaulter and pharmacy student at Kansas University in 1912, Gardner, Kansas, native Chuck Cramer formulated a liniment to treat his own sprained ankle.
 He later bought the drug store in Gardner.
 As a sideline, he prepared the liniment he had invented and sold it to local athletic teams.
 This venture became so successful, that he started Cramer Chemical Co. in Gardner in 1920.

 Cramer was a founding member of the NATA, and was one of five Athletic Trainers (including brother Frank Cramer), at the 1932 Olympics in Los Angeles.

 Frank Cramer attended the University of Kansas.
-Following his time at K.U., he entered the building supply business until 1929, when Frank moved back to his native Gardner, Kansas to help his brother Chuck run the recently founded Cramer Chemical Company.
+Following his time at K.U., Frank entered the building supply business until 1929 when he moved back to his native Gardner, Kansas, to help his brother Chuck run the recently founded Cramer Chemical Company.

-Doc Needham was the Head Athletic Trainer at Wichita State University from 1945 through 1958, when he died following a stroke suffered while covering a basketball game between Wichita State and Oregon State.
+Doc Needham was the Head Athletic Trainer at Wichita State University from 1945-58, when he died following a stroke suffered while covering a basketball game between Wichita State and Oregon State.

 He was the Athletic Trainer for the Class A Wichita Indians for two seasons.